HFAnalyticsLab/aurumpipeline/README.md

 The required functions from these packages will be imported when the `aurumpipeline` package is loaded.
 The whole of the package `data.table` will be imported as many of the processes in `aurumpipeline` make use of it.

-There is one other package that the pipeline can make use of - `aurumLkup` which is available internally for Health Foundation staff.
+There is one other package that the pipeline can make use of - `aurumLkup` which is hosted on GitLab `http://thf-gitlab.prd-dtl.dap.health.org.uk/28110-Jayh/aurum-lkup` in DAP as well as available in a shared resource bucket as a package binary.
 If you have that installed then it will enable the pipeline to use all the associated lookup files for CPRD Aurum without having to load them manually.
+Different versions of the package contain different database build lookups.

-If the `aurumLkup` package is not installed you can provide filepaths to your lookups instead (provided by CPRD) and the pipeline will use those.
+If the `aurumLkup` package is not installed you can provide filepaths to your lookups instead and the pipeline will use those.
 (In fact you can do that with the `aurumLkup` package loaded as well if you have more up to date versions of them).

-### Storage capacity

-The location where the database is created needs to have sufficient storage space available, roughly equivalent to the combined file size of the raw CPRD data extract (~50GB in our sample) plus the file size of the parquet data set (~18GB).

 ## Running the pipeline